3.3 Accommodations, Modifications, and Assistive Technology

 - Calling an accommodation unfair because other students do not use it.

-- Replacing the learning goal with a simpler goal without team approval.
+- Replacing the learning goal with a simpler one without team approval.

-- Choosing more practice in the area of disability when access is the immediate barrier.
+- Piling on more practice in the area of disability when access is the immediate barrier.

 - Removing the student from the task instead of adapting the task format.

-- Assuming high-tech tools are always better than low-tech supports.
+- Assuming high-tech tools are always better than a low-tech support.

-The strongest response usually names the barrier, keeps the intended objective, and selects a support already in the IEP or 504 plan.
-If the support is not in the plan but appears needed, the teacher can collect evidence and raise it with the team.
-That is different from inventing a new standard or refusing an approved tool.
+The strongest response names the barrier, keeps the intended objective, and selects a support already in the IEP or 504 plan.
+If a needed support is not yet in the plan, the teacher gathers evidence and raises it with the CSE.
+That is very different from inventing a new standard or refusing an approved tool.

 A seventh-grade student understands a novel during discussion but writes slowly because of a motor disability.
 The assessment goal is literary analysis, not handwriting.
 Which support is most appropriate?